nhallen272/InundationAnalysisScraper/README.md

 --TODO--
 - Find all possible errors that the webpage can raise and make exceptions in each case.
-- Probably won't work on "Historical Stations"
+- Probably won't work on Historical Stations
 - Run selenium in the background.